munuxi/Multiple-Polylogarithm/README.md

 ### Cross the Branch Cut

-In our realization of `MoveVar`, we consider the choice of branch by assuming the variable t to be a positive number with a infinitesimal negative imaginary part.
+In our realization of `MoveVar`, we consider the choice of the branch by assuming the variable t to be a positive number with an infinitesimal negative imaginary part.
 If `t-i0 -> t+i0` doesn't cross the branch cut of the function, the result of `MoveVar` doesn't care about the infinitesimal imaginary part.
 Otherwise, the result of `MoveVar` is on the `t-i0` side.
 For example,
 ```Mathematica
 In[16]:= MoveVar[G[{t}, 2], t]